FAN-finance/FAN.GitHub.io/docs/README.md

 **Mortgage:** the main contract that accepts assets, such as security tokens, and issues stable coins pegged by the price of the assets in USD.

-**Oracle:** read the external data, such as real estate housing price, secondary market price
+**Oracle:** read the external data, such as Real estate housing price, Secondary market price

 **Emergency shutdown:** End.sol shuts down the system in case emergency occurs.